AritroSaha10/ReliefExchange-ICS4U/README.md

 # Navigating Github
 Our Github instructions can be seen in [this document](NAVIGATING_GITHUB.md)

+# Video Demonstration
+Our video demonstration can be seen at https://youtu.be/vHNYoDzi6TI

 # Authors
 This project was worked on by Aritro Saha, Joshua Chou, and Taha Khan as a part of our ICS4U0 (Computer Science) final project.